 1 Once the permissions of a logged-in user have been changed, they take effect immediately after a new login.
 However, it may take up to 30 minutes for the change to take effect if the user does not log in again.

-Fig. 5: EDGE CONNECT user administration with 5 users
+Fig. 5: User management in EDGE CONNECT